skrey/yellow-extensions/features/release/README.md

 ## How to configure a release

-The following settings can be configured in file `system/config/config.ini`:
+The following settings can be configured in file `system/settings/system.ini`:

-`ReleaseSoftwareDir` = directory containing your repositories
-`ReleasePluginsDir` = directory containing the official plugins repository
+`ReleaseExtensionDir` = directory containing the official extensions repository
-`ReleaseThemesDir` = directory containing the official themes repository
+`ReleaseRepositoryDir` = directory containing your repositories

 The following settings can be configured in file `update.ini` for each extension:

-`Plugin` or `Theme` = name of extension
+`Extension` = name of extension
 `Version` = version number of extension
 `Description` = description of extension
 `Published` = publication date of extension
 `Developer` = feature developer
+`Translator` = language translator
 `Designer` = theme designer

 The following file operations are supported: